Cathy Weis Projects

 Ted Berger is the Executive Director Emeritus of the New York Foundation for the Arts (NYFA) where he served from 1973 as the country’s first statewide Artists-in-Schools Coordinator, becoming Executive Director in 1980 until retiring in 2005.
 He currently serves on the board of numerous organizations, including the Joan Mitchell Foundation.

 Mary-Beth Hughes is a former dancer and the author of two novels and a short-story collection.
-A new book of stories The Ocean House is forthcoming from Grove-Atlantic in January 2021.
+Her latest book of stories The Ocean House was published in January 2021 by Grove-Atlantic.
 She currently teaches creative writing at Skidmore College.

 A.M.
 Homes is the author of May We Be Forgiven, Jack, and This Book Will Save Your Life, which won the 2013 Orange/Women’s Prize for Fiction.
 Homes was born in Washington D.C., lives in New York City and teaches in the Creative Writing Program at Princeton.

 Cathy Weis also serves as a member of the Board.